Deep-Red/super-rentals/README.md

 # super-rentals

+## This app has been modified from the original in the following way:
+`ember-cli-mirage` has been disabled.
+To run the app you will need to also run the app at https://github.com/Deep-Red/CCSEInboxHealth.
+* Start the Rails server for the CCSEInboxHealth app, `rails s`
+* Run `ember s --proxy http://localhost:3000` (or whichever port the Rails server is listening to).
+* Visit your app at [http://localhost:4200](http://localhost:4200).

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.